-The firmware encrypts the page with the VEK in place.
-The firmware sets the RMP.VMSA of the page to 1.
-The firmware sets the VMPL permissions for the page and transitions the page to Guest-Valid.
+The firmware encrypts the page with the VEK in place and sets the RMP.VMSA of the page to 1.
+Then it sets the VMPL permissions for the page and transitions the page to Guest-Valid.

-8.14.2.3 PAGE\TYPE\ZERO
+8.17.2.3 PAGE TYPE ZERO

-The firmware performs the actions in this subsection when PAGE\TYPE is PAGE\TYPE\ZERO.
+The firmware performs the actions in this subsection when PAGE TYPE is PAGE TYPE ZERO.